School of Nursing and Midwifery

 Financial Hardship:

-Students can apply to the Association of Charitable Foundations, Directory of Social Change or Family Action.
+You might also want to explore the possibility of funding from charitable trusts.
+Please contact Association of Charitable Foundations, Directory of Social Change or Family Aid.
 Most charities and trust funds offer limited bursaries targeted to specific groups of students so you will need to research whether any of them are relevant to your situation.

 You can find more information on the University’s Funding, cost, fee and support pages.